inetum-orleans/docker-devbox-ddb/docs/guides/psql-symfony-vue.md

 ```

 !!! note "Fixuid"
-    When installed in the image, entrypoint is changed to run fixuid before the default entrypoint.

-    Fixuid change uid/gid of the user to match the host user, and chown directories declared in configuration
+    Fixuid change `uid` and `gid` of the container user to match the host user, and it changes files ownerships as
-    recursively to this user.
+    declared in `fixuid.yml` configuration file.

-    Most of the time, `user` and `group` should match the user defined in Dockerfile, and
+    Most of the time, `user` and `group` defined in the configuration file should match the user defined in Dockerfile,
-    `paths` should match the root directory and volume directories.
+    and `paths` should match the root directory and volume directories.

+    When a `fixuid.yml` file is available next to a Dockerfile, ddb generates fixuid installation instructions into the
+    `Dockerfile`, and entrypoint is changed to run fixuid before the default entrypoint.

 Last step, change in `docker-compose.yml.jsonnet` the service definition to use the newly created Dockerfile
 (`ddb.Image("postgres")` replaced to `ddb.Build("postgres")`), and set `user` to the host user uid/gid (`ddb.User()`).